WebAhead/master-reference/coursebook/precourse/resources.md

 ## CSS

+**Learning outcomes:**
++ Be able to apply positioning and layout techniques to solve common problems
++ Understanding basic CSS rules
++ Understand the differences between em and rem units and how to combine them effectively

+**Resources:**
 This section includes condensed articles/videos that will be beneficial when tackling CSS throughout the course;

 1. [**Learn Layout**](http://learnlayout.com) is a helpful, lightweight, well-ordered guide that covers a lot of concepts in CSS to help you understand how to create a super basic layout.
 Additional links are provided in each section for more detailed explanations of concepts.